LBertelson29/biol217/Day_6.md

 ## `Question`
 How do the bins compare to isolate genomes?
 Would you remove one, based on the output of the completeness estimation?
+- Some bins deviate  greatly to the isolate genome.
+I would remove Methano_Bin5 and Methano_Bin10 based on the completeness estimation.

 # 3.3 Remove unwanted genomes (Directory: 02_contigs-dbs)